 Shanahan studies trends in digital discourse, online commenting on news sites and on social media, online reputation, digital news ethics and local news engagement.
-Her first academic book, Journalism, Online Comments, and the Future of Public Discourse, was published by Routledge/ Taylor & Francis in September 2017.
+She is the author of Journalism, Online Comments, and the Future of Public Discourse (Routledge, 2018).

-Shanahan’s research has also been published by The Poynter Institute, Columbia Journalism Review, The Chronicle of Higher Education, The Conversation and The Hartford Courant.
-Her writing has appeared in Newsweek, Salon and Christian Science Monitor.
+Shanahan’s research has been published by The Poynter Institute, Nieman Journalism Lab, Columbia Journalism Review, The Chronicle of Higher Education, The Conversation and The Hartford Courant.
+Her writing has also appeared in Newsweek, Salon, Christian Science Monitor and Editor & Publisher.

 As a journalism instructor, Shanahan helps students gain proficiency in digital news production.
-Her courses provide a practical and theoretical foundation in interactive communications, multimedia reporting, online storytelling, data visualization and digital content production.
-In Fall 2017, she launched two new student-driven online publications: a weekly e-newsletter known as #TheRoundupCT, and a Connecticut journalism podcast called ‘Behind the Stories.’
+Her courses provide a practical and theoretical foundation in interactive communications, multimedia reporting, online storytelling and data visualization.
+She has launched and directed two student-driven online publications: a weekly email newsletter called ‘Crash Course,’ and a podcast called ‘Behind the Stories.’

 Shanahan’s interest in the possibilities of interactive media led her away from an early career as a print newspaper reporter to the digital side of news.
 After working for five years as a city desk reporter at The Hartford Courant, Shanahan transitioned into a digital news producer and online editor.
 Her award-winning work at courant.com and ctnow.com involved expanding the presentation, interactivity and usability of online news content, training members of the newsroom in best practices of digital journalism and engaging audiences through social networking.

-She has served as a volunteer editor with the Asian American Journalists Association (AAJA) student newspaper project, as well as with the high school journalism summer camps hosted by the Connecticut Health Investigative Team.
 Prior to UConn, Shanahan taught online journalism as an adjunct for Quinnipiac University’s Graduate Journalism Program.
-In July 2010, AOL hired Shanahan as a Connecticut Regional Editor for Patch.com, where she was responsible for recruitment, development and management of a dozen local news websites in north central Connecticut.
+Shanahan also worked for AOL.com for one year as a Connecticut Regional Editor for Patch.com, where she was responsible for recruitment, development and management of a dozen local news websites in north central Connecticut.

-Shanahan serves on the non-profit board of directors of the Connecticut Health Investigative Team, Connecticut Foundation for Open Government and The Connecticut News Project.
+Shanahan serves on the non-profit board of directors of the Connecticut Health Investigative Team, Connecticut Foundation for Open Government and The Connecticut Mirror.
 She is a former regional judge for the prestigious Livingston Awards for Young Journalists.
-She served as a national judge for the Society of Professional Journalists’ Sigma Delta Chi Awards and the EPPY Awards, and as an evaluator for the Online Journalism Awards.
+She also has served as a national judge for the Sigma Delta Chi Awards and the EPPY Awards, and as an evaluator for the Online Journalism Awards.